jefnilham/duplicate-file-remover/README.md

 - Uploaded sha256_duplicate_remover.py.
 Upgraded from md5 to sha256 for lesser chance of collision and deleting something wrongly.
 - Added some imagery to the script

-## Technologies
-Project is created with:
-* Webscraping with Selenium via Chrome webdriver
-* Pandas for data management and display
-* Variable handling

 ## Setup
 Install the required modules, then run the project.
 I'll show my search as follows.